Seven Easy Ways to Cultivate a Heart of Gratitude

 Speak it out loud to others.
 Look for opportunities to thank others.
 It’s one thing to think it, and it’s another thing to speak it out loud.
 Thoughts are fleeting, but our words are permanent.
 A simple “thank you for taking the time to do that” can go a long way in encouraging others.

 Write it down.
-The power of writing down things I’m grateful for in my Write the Word // Cultivate Gratitude journal cements them in my brain.
+The power of writing down things I’m grateful for in my Write the Word journal cements them in my brain.
 Not only that, but it’s also a tangible place for me to flip back through when I’m in a difficult season.
 You don’t need a fancy journal (though I do love incorporating the Scripture from our WTW journal with a gratitude list).
 You can start with a notebook you already have lying around!

 Put your phone down.
 Is it just me, or does it seem like this tip could go on every single blog post we write?
 Eyes up, phone down has been on my PowerSheets for the past few months as a reminder to pay attention to what’s in front of me.
 Instead of scrolling through social media and focusing on what I lack, I’m able to enjoy the people and moments around me.
 Need some tips on putting your phone down?
 We recommend having a social media-free weekend!